FrankLeeeee/frankleeeee.github.io/blogs/2025-04-27-open-manus.md

 1. Initialization stage

-    Manus inherits the ToolCallAgent class, during initialization, it will set some basic properties such as name, system prompt, next step prompt and list the available tools it can use.
-In Manus, the available tools inlcude PythonExecute, BrowserUseTool, StrReplaceEditor and Terminate. class Manus(ToolCallAgent):
+    Manus inherits the `ToolCallAgent` class, during initialization, it will set some basic properties such as name, system prompt, next step prompt and list the available tools it can use.
+In Manus, the available tools inlcude `PythonExecute`, `BrowserUseTool`, `StrReplaceEditor` and `Terminate`.

     ```python
     class Manus(ToolCallAgent):